MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/requisition-management.md

 ---
 title: Use the SAP Requisition Management app
-description: Get started using Microsoft's SAP Requisition Management app for Power Platform.
+description: Learn how you can view, create, edit, and convert SAP requisition data using Microsoft's SAP Requisition Management app for Microsoft Power Platform.
 author: jongilman88
 ms.author: jongilman
 contributors: